NicolasRenault/cheaty-webextension/README.md

 <img src="images/selection-mode.png" alt="Selection Mode" width="500" height="312">

-Noticed that all your keys will be disabled while you're in this mode.
+Note that all your keys will be disabled while you're in this mode.
 Press **Escape** to leave it.

 ### Use the extension